Skip to content

 Configuring Google Cloud Platform

-Use an administrator role in the Google Cloud Platform Console and follow the directions on this page to register your GCP account with Cloud Access Management.
+Use an administrator role in the Google Cloud Platform Console and follow the directions on this page to configure and register your GCP account with Cloud Access Management.

 Creating Project and Service Accounts

-You will need a project and attached service accounts to connect to your Organization.
-Be sure that you have selected the Organization as the scope.
+You will need a project and attached service accounts to connect to your organization.
+Ensure that you have selected the organization as the scope.

 Caution

-Any application can access the Organization through this JSON file, so save it in a secure place.
+The service account key allows the code to provide credentials to the API and will generate a JSON file.
+Any application can access the organization through this JSON file, so save it in a secure place.

 Granting Service Account Access to an Organization